Nguyễn Xí: Critical, high-ranking government official during 4 reigns

 In 1462, Nguyen Xi's son, Nguyen Su Hoi, did not agree with a number of high-ranking mandarins, so he wrote poems and threw them on the street to slander them but rebelled them.
 King Tong Tong respected his efforts and did not cure Master's sin.
 [7] That year, he was promoted to the rank of Organic Import of the Nation.
 In 1463 he was again a Thai lieutenant.

-In 1465, Nguyen Xi passed away, aged 69, and was ordained as a Thai monk.
+In 1465, Nguyen Xi died, aged 69, and was ordained as a Thai monk.

-End of mourning, in 1467, King Le Thanh Tong ordered the temple to be rebuilt according to the national and international regime and ordered the poet Nguyen Trung Truc to write the epitaph inscription: "Superior superiority and blessedness, showing the dignity of the elders.
+End of mourning, in 1467, Emperor Le Thanh Tong ordered the temple to be rebuilt according to the national and international regime and ordered the poet Nguyen Trung Truc to write the epitaph inscription: "Superior superiority and blessedness, showing the dignity of the elders.
 Trung Trinh Dai Vuong ".